 While chewing sugarless gum is an effective way to prevent cavities, it should never be a replacement for brushing and flossing your teeth.
 It’s still important to brush and floss at least twice a day, once in the morning and once before going to bed.
 Brushing and flossing are the most effective way to prevent cavities, however, it’s unlikely you’re going to brush after every meal and drink.

-Not only should you continue to brush and floss regularly to prevent cavities, but you should visit Dr. Firouzian every 6 months for a dental exam at our Columbus dental office.
+Not only should you continue to brush and floss regularly to prevent cavities, but you should visit Dr. Firouzian every 6 months for a dental exam with our Columbus, Ohio dentist.
 Preventive dentistry is your key to a healthy smile.
 Schedule your next dental exam with us today by calling (614) 848-5001.